concord-consortium/lab/readme.md

     	src/end.js

-Similarly if you add a new module to Lab you will need to create a new target to represent the module using a similar form to that shown above and also add the target to the `JS_FILES` make variable containing the list of Lab JavaScript files to be generated:
+Similarly if you add a new module to Lab you will need to create a new target to represent the module using a similar form to the `lib/lab.layout.js` target as well as adding the target to the `JS_FILES` make variable containing the list of Lab JavaScript files to be generated:

     JS_FILES = \
     	lib/lab.grapher.js \